WonderfulAme/Schaffer-Problem/README.md

 **Optimization II, School of Applied Sciences and Engineering, EAFIT**

 ## Abstract
-*The purpose of this article is to explore and implement various multiobjective optimization techniques within the context of the popular game Stardew Valley.
-By applying these advanced optimization methods, the study aims to enhance in-game decision-making processes, taking into account the player's preferred game mode.*
+*This article explores different multiobjective optimization techniques using the Schaffer problem as a case study.
+We implement methods like weighted sums, $\epsilon$-restriction, and the Min-Max method to see how well they balance conflicting goals while working within specific limits.
+By examining the Pareto optimal solutions, we highlight the effectiveness of these algorithms in making informed decisions.*

 ## Introduction
 The Schaffer problem, proposed in [Schaffer1984](https://www.example.com) and given in the following equation, is a multiobjective optimization problem with two objective functions to minimize, $f_1(x)$ and $f_2(x)$, subject to a single constraint $-A\leq x\leq A$, with $A\in [10, 10^5]$.